 Many bugs and pests are drawn to A/C units, which can be harmful if they get inside the system.
 To keep ants and other pests away, use an eco-friendly pesticide around the foundation of the unit with a reasonably wide perimeter of 24 – 36 inches.

-The majority of outdoor A/C units rest on a concrete slab or other platform, giving them a level base of operation.
-However, over time these can settle or sag, limiting the performance of the air conditioner.
-Keep an eye on your outdoor component to ensure that the base continues to stay level.
+Most outdoor A/C units rest on a concrete slab or other platform, giving them a level base of operation.
+However, just like a home’s foundation, your A/C’s platform can also sink or settle into the ground, limiting the performance of the air conditioner.
+Check on your outdoor component to ensure that the base continues to stay level.

-Obviously, regular maintenance, such as lubrication and filter changes, are pretty important to keep your air conditioner running smoothly.
-Make sure to schedule system maintenance review before the summer starts to ensure your system is ready to face the hot days ahead.
+Obviously, regular maintenance, such as lubrication and filter changes, are pretty important to keep your air conditioner functioning well.
+Call 780-800-9047 to schedule system maintenance review before the summer starts to ensure your system is ready to face the hot days ahead.
 Following these suggestions, you may be able to avoid A/C problems and have a stress-free and climate controlled home all summer.